btalantbekova3/Digital-Forensics-Incident-Response/README.md

 # Digital-Forensics-Incident-Response
 As part of Georgia Tech's CS 3235 Information Security course, I acted as digital forensic investigators analyzing the computer of a fictional suspect named George Burdell.

 George was suspected of stealing confidential company information and attempting to hide evidence of his activities.
-Using a forensic disk image, we conducted a full investigation to recover evidence, analyze suspicious activity, and determine whether sufficient evidence existed to support a criminal case.
+Using a forensic disk image, we conducted a full investigation to recover evidence, analyze suspicious activity on his computer and social pages, and determine whether sufficient evidence existed to support a criminal case.

 ## Dead Analysis